-Executive Director (appointed to the Board on 26 June 2018) Member of Board Nomination Committee 66 years old/Singaporean
+Executive Director (appointed to the Board on 26 June 2018)

+Member of Board Nomination Committee 67 years old/Singaporean

-- Bachelor of Arts (Economics and Political Science), National University of Singapore, Singapore - Master of Business Administration, University of Manchester, UK
+- · Bachelor of Arts (Economics and Political Science), National University of Singapore, Singapore - · Master of Business Administration, University of Manchester, UK

-Mr. Guan Yeow Kwang ("Mr. Guan") has over 40 years of experience in the financial sector, where he was mainly attached to Mizuho Bank, Ltd. and its predecessor entities in Singapore.
-He started his career with Astley & Pearce Pte Ltd in 1981 and subsequently with First National Bank of Boston where he had spent 15 years in the financial markets honing his skills as an arbitrager and later, progressed into the areas of risk management, human resource, operations legal, compliance, technology and finance.
-Mr. Guan is currently the CEO of Mizuho Singapore Branch and Managing Director of Mizuho's Asia and Oceania Administration Department.
+Mr. Guan Yeow Kwang ("Mr. Guan") has over 40 years of experience in the financial sector, where he worked mostly at Mizuho Bank, Ltd. and its predecessor entities in Singapore.
+He started his career with Astley & Pearce Pte Ltd in 1981 and subsequently with First National Bank of Boston.
+He spent the first 15 years of his career in the financial markets honing his skills as an arbitrager before progressing into risk management, human resource, operations, legal and compliance, technology and finance.
+Mr. Guan was the Chief Executive Officer of Mizuho Singapore from April 2016 till his retirement in September 2023.
+He was also General Manager of Mizuho Bank's Asia and Oceania Administration Department from April 2016 to March 2023 and Co-General Manager of Singapore Administration Department from April to September 2023.
+He has been appointed as Special Advisor to Mizuho Singapore upon his retirement.
+In October 2023, he was appointed by the Deputy Prime Minister of Singapore as a Member of the Monetary Authority of Singapore Appeals Advisory Panel.